3 Big Things I Wish I’d Known Before Having Weight Loss Surgery

 - Make healthy ingredient swaps in your favorite recipes.
 After surgery, my advice is to have fun making healthy changes in your recipes.
 Reinvent old classics by swapping out veggies for pasta (these zoodles come to mind).
 Or try a new twist on a favorite, like hot wings for Buffalo-style cauliflower.
 Even try cauliflower rice in your favorite stir fry to add more vitamins and nutrients.
 Don’t know how to rice cauliflower?
 Don’t worry—it’s easy!

 - Eat protein first: To get the most protein out of your meal, try to eat most of your proteins first (rather than empty carbs).
 I like salmon because it’s high in B vitamins and potassium.
-Try one of these fantastic salmon recipes.

 - Opt for veggie snacks: Keep snack time healthy by munching on vegetables.
 Add a little more flavor with this yogurt dill dip (filled with Vitamin D and calcium!), but be sure to eat the appropriate serving following your bariatric weight management center guidelines.